Ingmar-de-Vries/HierarchicalPriors/README.md

 - Helper files
   - In the "helperfiles" subdirectory, you'll find the following helper files to run the dRSA analysis:
     - "regressionBorder_smRDM30msec_xHz_condition.mat" - file containing regression borders used to regress out model itself to attenuate effects of model autocorrelation.
 These borders are determined by the simulations (see methods section in article and explanation in "HierarchicalPriors_dRSA.m" for details).
+    - "dRSAmax_condition_xHz.mat" - file containing per model the maximum possible dRSA values when running our PCR approach, resulting from simulations (see methods section in article and explanation in "HierarchicalPriors_STATS.m" for details).